systeminit/si/README.md

 If your preferred environment is not listed, please feel free to add it once the following conditions have been met:

-1. It's been added to the idempotent [bootstrap script](./scripts/bootstrap.sh)
+1. It's been added to the (mostly) idempotent [bootstrap script](./scripts/bootstrap.sh)
-2. The aforementioned script has been tested and remains idempotent
+2. The aforementioned script has been tested and remains (mostly) idempotent
 3. Running the **Quickstart** steps below is successful and the UI is fully functional

 _Please note:_ adding your preferred environment will also add you as a maintainer of its functionality throughout this repository.